District 4 Wildlife Management Areas

 Berwind Lake: 20 acres

-Class Q fishing pier,
+> Class Q fishing pier, trout stocked

 Game Fish: trout, warmwater species